a-luna/aaronluna.dev/content/flask_api_tutorial/part-3/index.md

 The first thing to note here is the parameter `bundle_errors=True` when we instantiate `auth_reqparser`.
 This value is false by default, which means that only a single error is reported whenever the request data fails validation.
 I prefer to have all error messages reported for all arguments in our request parser.

 Next, notice that we have specified `type=email()` for the `email` argument.
-This is a pre-defined type provided by Flask-RESTPlus that verifies that the value sent in the request is a valid email address.
+This is a pre-defined type provided by Flask-RESTx that verifies that the value sent in the request is a valid email address.
 If a request includes a value of "213323 kjljk" for `email`, we expect that the user will not be registered and the response will include a status code indicating that a validation error occurred and a message explaining that the value for `email` is not valid.

 The remaining parameters are the same for both arguments: `location="form", required=True, nullable=False`.
 [The purpose of each parameter was explained previously](#request-parser-configuration), and should answer any questions you have about these settings.